Shinsho Anzai: Ultimate Fighting Championship

 In his UFC debut, Anzai stepped in to replace Sheldon Westcott against Alberto Mina on August 23, 2014, at UFC Fight Night 48.
 He lost the fight via TKO in the first round.

 In his second fight for the promotion, Anzai faced Roger Zapata on September 26, 2015, at UFC Fight Night: Barnett vs. Nelson.
 He won the fight via TKO due to a hand injury Zapata sustained in the third round.

 After nearly two years away from the promotion, Anzai returned to face Luke Jumeau on September 23, 2017, at UFC Fight Night: Saint Preux vs. Okami.
 He won the fight by unanimous decision.

 Anzai faced Jake Matthews on June 23, 2018, at UFC Fight Night 132.
 He lost the fight via rear-naked choke in the first round.

 Anzai was released from the UFC in June 2019.

 Post-UFC career

-After the his release from the UFC, Anzai won one fight in his native Deep promotion before signing with the Bellator.
+After his release from the UFC, Anzai won one fight in his native Deep promotion before signing with the Bellator.
 He made his promotional debut against Michael Page at Bellator & Rizin: Japan on December 29, 2019.
 He lost the fight via knockout in the second round.

+After an almost 3 year layoff, Anzai returned against Victor Valenzuela on May 13, 2023 at Combate Global: Mexico vs. Japan, losing the bout via ground and pound TKO in the second round.

+Anzai fought Igor Tanabe at RIZIN 46 on December 31, 2023.
+He lost the bout via rear-naked choke in the first round.